-How am I affected if I’m an Irish citizen?
+How am I affected if I am an Irish citizen?

 The Government has indicated that Irish citizens living in the UK will not need to apply for settled status to stay.

-If I already have permanent residence, do I automatically get settled status?
+I already have permanent residence.
+Do I automatically get settled status?

 Can I apply for British Citizenship?